stashed/percona-xtradb/docs/clustered.md

 section_menu_id: stash-addons
 ---

-# Backup and Restore Percona XtraDB database using Stash
+# Backup and Restore Percona XtraDB Cluster using Stash

-Stash 0.9.0+ supports backup and restoration of Percona XtraDB databases.
-This guide will show you how you can backup and restore your Percona XtraDB database with Stash.
+Stash 0.9.0+ supports backup and restoration of Percona XtraDB cluster databases.
+This guide will show you how you can backup and restore your Percona XtraDB cluster with Stash.

 ## Before You Begin